1010Technologies/pxt-makerbit-ultrasonic/README.md

 ## Ultrasonic

 Support for an external HC-SR04 ultrasonic distance sensor to steer your robots.
+The blocks return immediately with the most recent value because measurements are done continuously in the background.

 ### MakerBit connectUltrasonic